Print

 Instructions

-6. Top with the remaining cheese, cilantro, and tomatoes, and ENJOY!
+6. Top with remaining cheese, tomatoes, and cilantro.

 Notes